Brisbane (Year 1)

 DT

 RE will be taught weekly.
-This term our topic continues our learning in Judaism.
+This term our topic is Incarnation, with our big question being "Why is Christmas important to Christians?"

 PSHE